segmentio/segment-docs/src/connections/destinations/catalog/actions-segment-profiles/index.md

 ### Create a Public API token

-In order for the Segment Profiles destination to send data to an existing Profile space, you must provide an authentication token for the Segment Public API.
+To enable the Segment Profiles destination to send data to an existing Profile space, provide an authentication token for the Segment Public API.
 See [Segment's Public API documentation](https://docs.segmentapis.com/tag/Getting-Started#section/Get-an-API-token){:target="_blank"} for information on how to create a token.
 The token must include Source Admin permissions.
 You will need this token in the below steps.

 ### Connect and configure the Segment Profiles destination